Theory of Operation

 The USB Full-Speed interface runs at a data rate of 12 Mbit/s.
 The interface runs at four times this bit rate and must be clocked from an accurate 48 MHz clock source.
 The USB specification for a Full-Speed device requires the average bit rate is 12 Mbps +/- 0.25%, so the clock needs to support maximum error of 2,500 ppm.
 The maximum allowable integrated jitter is +/- 1 ns over 1 to 7 bit periods.

-This module features the following output signals to provide a reference for synchronizing the 48 MHz clock source:
+This module features the following output signals to provide a reference for synchronizing the 48 MHz clock source to match the frequency of the USB signaling.

 • usb_ref_pulse_o indicates the reception of a start of frame (SOF) packet.
-The host is required to send a SOF packet every 1 ms.
+The host is required to send a SOF packet every 1 ms and this signal therefore pulses every millisecond when there is an active connection to the USB.

 • usb_ref_val_o serves as a valid signal for usb_ref_pulse_o.
 It is set to one after the first SOF packet is received and remains high as long as usb_ref_pulse_o continues to behave as expected.
 As soon as it is detected that SOF will not be received as expected (usually because the link is no longer active), usb_ref_val_o deasserts to zero until after the next usb_ref_pulse_o.